Wednesday, October 24, 2018

 Like seriously, what the hell?

-Then an hour or two later, my niece made a comment about something that was obviously important to her and frankly, I agreed with her comment 100%.
+Then an hour or two later, my niece made a comment about something that was obviously important to her and, frankly, I agreed with her comment 100%.
 It was something she obviously had wanted, but ended on a sour note when she was shut down by this very same person.

 I couldn't read my niece's expression at that point so I couldn't tell how she felt about the response.
-But I do know how I felt.

 I was taken aback yet again.